bentomhall/nih-system/homebrewery/character-creation.md

 - Inquiry: Skill oriented.
 Associated with Leviathan and all those who want to know it all.
 - Protection: Defensively/support oriented.
 Associated with earth elementals, celestials, and everyone who wants to preserve their allies.

+#### Quick Build
+To build a warlock, put Charisma as your highest ability score, then Dexterity.
+Pick *shocking grasp* and one other cantrip of your choice.

 ### Class Features

 As a warlock, you gain the following class features.